-The own funds requirement in respect of operational risk for the Bank was calculated in accordance with the AMA approach, and the requirement in respect of operational risk for the Group entities conducting financial activities was calculated using the basic index approach (BIA).
-There was an increase in the requirement from PLN 631 million (as at 31 December 2013) to PLN 759 million (as at 31 December 2014) mainly due to recognition of the merger.
+The own funds requirement in respect of operational risk for the Bank was calculated in accordance with the AMA approach.
+There was a slight increase in the requirement from PLN 640 million (as at 31 December 2013) to PLN 655 million (as at 31 December 2014).
+This increase is mainly due to the fact of inclusion the merger of the Bank with Nordea Bank Polska SA.